Overview

 Figure 14: Alternate Route at 13th or Greves.

-The Milwaukee Fire Department will be using LinqThingz’ mobile application for providing fire crews visibility of blocked crossings.
+The Milwaukee Fire Department will be using LinqThingz’ mobile application for providing fire crews visibility of occupied crossings.
 This application is available in Android, Apple and Windows OS.